×

 Just in Time Series

-In the Just in Time Series, the participants will learn to work with applications, software, and teaching methods discussed to better serve the students.
-They will also be able to improve their skills in the apps presented.
-Just a 30-minute session.
+In the Just in Time Series, the participants will learn to work with applications, software, and teaching methods discussed to better serve students.

 Mission & Vision